Braves throw 2-hitter, blank Astros 2-0 for 2-1 Series lead

-ATLANTA (AP) — Rookie right-hander Ian Anderson and the Braves' bullpen took a no-hit bid into the eighth inning, Austin Riley and Travis d’Arnaud drove in runs and Atlanta beat the Houston Astros 2-0 Friday night to grab a 2-1 lead in the World Series.
+On a night that showed how much baseball has evolved in the Analytics Age, Anderson and the Braves' bullpen took a no-hit bid into the eighth inning, Austin Riley and Travis d’Arnaud drove in runs and Atlanta beat the Houston Astros 2-0 on Friday to grab a 2-1 World Series lead.

-Pinch-hitter Aledmys Díaz blooped a single leading off the eighth against reliever Tyler Matzek that dropped in front of left fielder Eddie Rosario, just 232 feet from home plate, for Houston's first hit.
+Pinch-hitter Aledmys Díaz blooped a single leading off the eighth against Tyler Matzek that dropped in front of Eddie Rosario, just 232 feet from home plate, for Houston's first hit as the left fielder pulled up to avoid colliding with shortstop Dansby Swanson.

 Of the 60 previous times the Series was tied 1-1, the Game 3 winner went on to win 39 times — including six of the last nine.

-Rosario walked leading off a 43-pitch half-inning in the third.
-Freddie Freeman singled and Garcia left an 0-1 cutter over the plate that Riley lined between Bregman and third base, down the left-field line for an RBI double.

-Jorge Soler walked, but Garcia stranded the bases loaded when Adam Duvall fouled to first and d’Arnaud struck out.
+Riley hit an RBI double in the third on a cutter from rookie Luis Garcia after Freddie Freeman singled, and d'Arnaud added his second Series homer in the eighth, a 437-foot drive off Kendall Graveman that was d'Arnaud's first long ball at home since September 2020.

-The Braves, who stranded nine runners, improved to 6-0 this postseason at Truist Park, which opened in 2017 and where they have won 11 of their last 12 games.
-Atlanta stopped a five-game home World Series losing streak.
+Atlanta, which stranded nine runners, improved to 6-0 this postseason at Truist Park, which opened in 2017 and where it has won 11 of its last 12 games.
+The Braves stopped a five-game home World Series losing streak.

-Houston, the top-hitting team in the majors during the season with a .267 average, was limited to two hits, three walks and two hit batters.
+Houston, the top-hitting team in the majors during the season with a .267 average, was limited to seven baserunners.

-The 23-year-old Anderson pitched through spotty control, striking out four and walking three.
-A.J.
-Minter and Luke Jackson followed with an inning each.
+“We didn’t swing it for one game,” Bregman said.
+“I think we flush it and move on to the next day and have a short memory.”

 Díaz's hit ended the longest no-hit bid in the Series since Game 2 in 1967.
 Boston ace Jim Lonborg pitched a one-hitter and allowed a two-out double in the eighth to St. Louis’ Julian Javier.